duereg/manager-readme/README.md

 # Miscellanous Things to Know
 When I ask you to do something that feels poorly defined you should ask me for both clarification and a call on importance.
 I might still be brainstorming.
 These questions can save everyone a lot of time.

 My job is a series of interruptions during the day.
 If I'm busy and folks ask me questions, I usually say something like, "I need five minutes to wrap this up."
-If I really need alone time, I'll find a beanbag, sit in the café, or book a room to get something done.
+If I really need alone time, I'll find a beanbag, sit in a café, or book a room to get something done.
 Otherwise I try to be as available as possible when I'm at my desk.
 My job is to help you succeed, and your output is more valuable than mine.